cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 :::warning Warning
 Use this logging with caution because when it is enabled, the size of the daemon log `/var/log/clplus_sender.log` will increase each minute minimum on 3-4 KB.
 The actual increase size depends on the number of active users' processes on a server.
 :::

+### Known issues

+* MySQL Governor statistics in some cases is collected incorrectly
+* Sorting by MySQL Governor statistics ignores idle users
+* Sorting from the search result set does not work
+* Sorting by ratio for unlimited users works incorrectly